 As for absorbency and drying time, the Drylite is just average compared to other camping towels.
 So, neither a pro nor a con for these.

-Well, it’s a pretty good camping towel, and it beats a regular cotton towel in aspects like wringing, drying, odor resistance, dirt repellence, and portability.
+The Sea to Summit DryLite towel is a pretty good camping towel, and it beats a regular cotton towel in aspects like wringing, drying, odor resistance, dirt repellence, and portability.

 However, I find it difficult to recommend the Drylite towel for 2 main reasons: